Employer Shuttles Program

 How do shuttle vehicles affect traffic in neighborhoods?

-During the pilot period of the Shared Stops program, employees were provided an attractive alternative to driving alone.
+During the pilot period of the Employer Shuttles program, employees were provided an attractive alternative to driving alone.
 As a result, there was no negative impact on traffic in Seattle neighborhoods.
 Employer-provided shuttles used approved public transit stops, which were usually located on major roadways, as opposed to picking up and dropping off passengers in the limited loading zone space, or in traffic, which is unsafe.
-While these activities can negatively impact neighborhood traffic and safety during peak commute periods, the Shared Stops pilot program reduced such traffic impacts by permitting employer-provided shuttles to share bus stops, thereby reducing vehicle trips.
-Through the Shared Stops Program, SDOT will gather detailed information about shuttle routes across Seattle, which will ensure that shuttles are running on the appropriate streets for their vehicle size.
+While these activities can negatively impact neighborhood traffic and safety during peak commute periods, the Employer Shuttles pilot program can reduce such traffic impacts by permitting employer-provided shuttles to share bus stops, thereby reducing vehicle trips.
+Through the Employer Shuttles Program, SDOT will gather detailed information about shuttle routes across Seattle, which will ensure that shuttles are running on the appropriate streets for their vehicle size.

 Does this program impact Metro bus service at stops shared with shuttle vehicles?